 Here's how to prepare your quilt for longarm quilting!

 One your quilt top is done, there are a few steps to take to help produce the best possible results.
 Most importantly, be sure to communicate with your longarm quilter to see if she has any preferences for how you should prepare above and beyond the things I tell you here!

 Preparing the quilt top

 Once the quilt top is made, look to see if there are seams around the outer edges.
-If so, baste through these seams about 1/8th of an inch in from the edge.
+If so, baste through these seams about 1/8" in from the edge.